lorenzopessina/lorenzopessina.github.io/index.md

 </style>

-<p>I am a PhD student in economics at Columbia University. </p>
+<p>I am a Postdoctoral Researcher at ZEW - Leibniz Centre for European Economic Research in Mannheim, Germany. </p>

-<p> My main research field is public economics, with a focus on taxation of businesses and inequality.
+<p>My main research field is public economics, with a focus on taxation of businesses and inequality.
 I am also interested in migration and empirical corporate finance. </p>

 My CV is [here]({% link /cv/Pessina_cv.pdf %}).